tanthanh85/network-automation-course/modules/06_IoC/lab6.md

     --- Deployment COMPLETED SUCCESSFULLY ---
     Verification: Hostname matches.
 Actual: 'MyRouter-Initial', Expected: 'MyRouter-Initial'
     ```
-4.  **Manual Verification:** Log in to your IOS XE router via SSH/console and verify that its hostname is now `MyRouter-Initial`.
+4.  **Manual Verification:** Log in to your IOS XE router via SSH/console and verify that its hostname is now `MyRouter`.
     ```
     Router# show hostname
-    MyRouter-Initial
+    MyRouter
     ```

 ### Task 1.2: Git Initialization and Initial Commit